-Ability to exist in a digital wallet with other digital assets
+The ability to exist in a digital wallet with other digital assets

 The potential to function across various digital platforms

-Can be owned, sold, and purchased in multiple marketplaces
+The ability to be owned, sold, and purchased in multiple marketplaces

 Programmability or addition of features and benefits associated with unique NFT serial numbers

-The wholly unpredictable and cultlike nature of memefication and virality, when thrown into the mix of attributes that determine how popular and valuable a digital asset could become, can make NFTs even more puzzling.
+The wholly unpredictable and cult-like nature of memefication and virality, when thrown into the mix of attributes that determine how popular and valuable a digital asset could become, can make NFTs even more puzzling.
 See the 8-bit Nyan Cat GIF sold in an online auction in early 2021 for almost $600,000.